Identical Validator¶

 ));

-By using the elements name from the first element as token for the second element, the validator validates if the second element is equal with the first element.
-In the case your user does not enter two identical values, you will get a validation error.
+the second element is equal with the first element.
+In the case your user does not enter two identical values, you

-Validating a Value From a Fieldset
+Validating a Value From a Fieldset¶

 Sometimes you will need to validate an input that lives inside a fieldset, and this can be accomplished, see the following example.